aerospike/aerospike-client-python/doc/client.rst

     .. method:: info_node(command, host[, policy]) -> str

+        .. deprecated:: 6.0.0
+            Use :meth:`info_single_node` to send a request to a single node, or :meth:`info_all` to send a request to the entire cluster.

         Send an info *command* to a single node specified by *host*.

         :param str command: the info command.